 - Through SBA Debt Relief, the SBA will automatically pay the principal, interest and fees of 7(a), 504, and microloans for a period of six months.

-- The Paycheck Protection Program is covered in detail on this page as well.
+- The Paycheck Protection Program has ended, but loan forgiveness is covered on this page.

 Federal guidance and resources to help your business respond to COVID-19.
 The agencies will be updating their pages regularly as regulations and processes change: